amyreese/znc-push/README.md

     User account that should receive push notifications.

-    This option must be set when using Boxcar or Notifo.
+    This option must be set when using Boxcar, Pushover or Notifo.

 *   `secret = ""`